kshetline/aw-clock/README.md

 ### Touchscreen/mouse features

+A touchscreen is the most practical way to use the alarm features of this clock, so that alarms can conveniently be silenced or “snoozed” at a touch.
+Other functionality is enhanced as follows:

 * Swipe left or right on the daily forecast to view the full seven-day forecast.
 You can also tap/click on the left/right arrows on either side of the forecast. *After one minute, the display reverts to the first four (or five) days.*
+* Tap/click in the center of the clock face to temporarily view a current sky map.
+The sky map can also be set as your default view, so that a tap/click in the center of the sky map will temporarily display the clock face. *After one minute, the display reverts to your default view.*
 * Tap/click on a forecast day, and a textual summary (if available) of that day’s weather will appear.
 * Tap/click on the rise/set icon, or the rise/set times, to switch between sun and moon rise and set times. *After one minute, the display reverts to sunrise/sunset.*
 * Tap/click on the hourly weather icons, or the hourly temperatures, to see hourly probabilities of precipitation and wind speed.
 Tap/click again to toggle back to weather icons and temperatures. *After one minute, the display reverts to weather icons and hourly temperatures.*